Mean-field model for a mixture of biaxial nematogens and dipolar nanoparticles: Mean-field calculations for the LGMSZ-B model

-The steepest-descent method can be applied once more, now to Eq.\,(\ref{eq:Xi}), yielding the mean-field equations for the equilibrium values of $\bm{\mathrm{Q}}$, $\bm{\mathrm{D}}$ and $\phi$ given the interactions $A$, $B$ and $U$ and the parameters $T$ and $\mu$.
+The steepest-descent method can be applied once more, now to Eq.\,(\ref{eq:Xi}), yielding the MF equations for the equilibrium values of $\bm{\mathrm{Q}}$, $\bm{\mathrm{D}}$ and $\phi$ given the interaction strengths $A$, $B$ and $U$ and the parameters $T$ and $\mu$.
 These equations are

 and

 From Eqs.\,(\ref{eq:gaussian}) and (\ref{eq:mf1}), we conclude that the equilibrium value of $\bm{\mathrm{Q}}$ is associated with the biaxial-nematogen order parameter, and that it is a traceless tensor, which can be parametrized as